quii/learn-go-with-tests/http-handlers-revisited.md

 ## What is a HTTP Handler and what should it do ?

-Forgetting specific Go details for a moment, no matter what language I've worked in what has always served me well is the separation of concerns and the single responsibility principle.
+Forgetting specific Go details for a moment, no matter what language I've worked in what has always served me well is thinking about the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

 This can be quite tricky to apply depending on the problem you're solving.
 What exactly _is_ a responsibility?

 The lines can blur depending on how abstractly you're thinking and sometimes your first guess might not be right.
-That's what refactoring is for!

 Thankfully with HTTP handlers I feel like I have a pretty good idea what they should do, no matter what project I've worked on:

-1. Accept a Request, parse and validate it.
+1. Accept a HTTP request, parse and validate it.
 2. Call some `ServiceThing` to do `ImportantBusinessLogic` with the stuff I got from step 1.
 3. Send an appropriate `HTTP` response depending on what `ServiceThing` returns.